curious-containers/curious-containers.github.io/_docs/070-red-connectors-input-files.md

 Not required, because this connector is included in [CC-Core](/docs/cc-core-cc-faice-cc-agency#cc-core).

-## SSH SFTP
+## SSH

-This connector can be used with the SFTP protocol via SSH.
+This connector uses SSH SFTP and SSH SCP for file transfers.

 #### Important Security Information